Get on your bike

 Make a splash

-Life’s too short to stay in the dry indoors and there is nothing like the exhileration of a bracing splash in the water!
+Life’s too short to stay in the dry indoors and there is nothing like the exhilaration of a bracing splash in the water!
 There are loads of opportunities for water sports or just generally splashing around across the Valleys.
 How about surfing at Rest Bay, kayaking at Parc Bryn Bach or paddle boarding at Llandegfedd Reservoir?
-You can even have a go at a really muddy assault course or take the kids to the splash pad at Cyfarthfa Castle.
+Smaller kids will love the splash pad at Cyfarthfa Park.

 Plan a spooky winter adventure